Nornir Service CFG Task¤

 ├── headers: Table headers

-├── headers_exclude: Table headers to exclude
+├── headers-exclude: Table headers to exclude

 ├── sortby: Table header column to sort by